catseye/Xoomonk/README.markdown

     | a.c := 12
     ?
 Attempt to assign undefined variable c

+In the outermost level, as well, a variable cannot be used before it has been assigned.

+    | print r
+    | r := 5
+    ?
+Attempt to access undefined variable r

 Stores and integers are the only two data types in Xoomonk.
 However, there are some special forms of the print statement, demonstrated here, which allow for textual output.